 Make Music Madison is:

 Performed by Anyone, Enjoyed by Everyone.

-- A way for all Madisonians to celebrate the summer solstice, enjoying the longest day of the year, while sampling a buffet of musical merriment.
+A way for Madisonians to celebrate the summer solstice, enjoy the longest day of the year, and sample a buffet of musical merriment.

 When and where will Make Music Madison take place?

 On the summer solstice, Monday, June 21, 2021 at locations throughout the City of Madison!

 Make Music Madison takes a dedicated team of volunteers to bring it all together.
 Our small board (Jamie Kember (president), Ashley Massart (treasurer) and Michael Anderson (secretary)) lead teams of volunteers focused on venues, musicians, matchmaking, technology, publicity, and fundraising.
 We have a single seasonal paid position, managing director Natasha Stevent Sattin.
 To join our merry crew, email us at firstname.lastname@example.org.

 All participants must be within the City of Madison and follow the most up to date COVID ordinances from Public Health Madison and Dane County.